dev-xo/stripe-postgres-stack/README.md

 ## 🤝 Contributing

 Contributions are Welcome!
-Feel free to help us improve and update this Community Template over time!
+Jump in and help us improve this Community Template over time!

 - [Contributing Guide](https://github.com/dev-xo/stripe-stack/blob/main/CONTRIBUTING.md) Docs.
-- [Open Project Roadmap](https://github.com/users/dev-xo/projects/5) Check our TODOs, Updates and template maintenance.
+- [Open Project Roadmap](https://github.com/users/dev-xo/projects/5) Check template TODOs, fixes and updates.

 ## 🍪 Support

-If you found this template useful, feel free to support it with a ⭐ [Star](https://github.com/dev-xo/stripe-postgres-stack)!
+If you found this template useful, help us by [Staring ⭐ It](https://github.com/dev-xo/stripe-postgres-stack)!
 It helps a lot and gives me motivation to keep working on this and other Remix projects for the community.
 Thanks!

 ### ▫️ Acknowledgments

 All my respect and gratitude for Kent C. Dodds _(Not gonna @him, don't wanna bother, instead gonna leave here his [Website Blog](https://kentcdodds.com/))_.
 From day 1 him has been supporting my work for the community on Twitter and that's something amazing for a small developer like me, and some others.

-Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped in on Twitter MDs, and contributed to the template, helping me implementing Twitter Authentication Strategy and so on.
+Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped in on Twitter DMs, and contributed to the template, helping me implementing Twitter Authentication Strategy.